NEW JERSEY

 Community Choice in the Garden State came into being in 1999 as part of the electricity deregulation movement.
 It was followed by a more specific Government Energy Aggregation Act in 2003, but an opt-in requirement and cost cap stymied the growth of GEAs.
 Subsequent legislation removed these barriers and the first GEA programs launched in 2012.

-New Jersey’s experiment with an opt-in aggregation demonstrated that CCAs really need to be designed as opt-out programs in order to succeed.
+New Jersey’s experiment with opt-in aggregation demonstrated that CCAs really need to be designed as opt-out programs in order to succeed.
 Only with the automatic enrollment of all customers, except those who opt out, can a CCA reach the critical mass necessary to attract suppliers and succeed as a business.

 FAST FACTS